 In case of any inquiries or if you would like to exercise any of your rights provided in this notice, you may submit such inquiries and requests by sending an email to firstname.lastname@example.org.

-You may contact us regarding all privacy related issues by email: email@example.com
+You may contact us regarding all privacy-related issues by emailing email@example.com.

 1. IMPORTANT INFORMATION AND WHO WE ARE

-In this privacy notice we, Sprendimų laboratorija, UAB, legal entity’s code 304433443 (“LABA7“) together with our affiliates, inform you how we look after your personal data collected when you visit our website.
+In this privacy notice we, Laba7, UAB, legal entity’s code 304433443 (“LABA7“)inform you how we process personal data inside our company, including collected when you visit our website.
 LABA7 is the controller of such data and is responsible for this website.

 Our website incorporates privacy controls that enable you to decide how we will process your personal data.
 By using privacy controls, you can specify whether you would like to receive our email messages (newsletters).